milvus-io/milvus-docs/site/en/reference/mishards.md

 ### Route

-Mishards obtains the addresses of Milvus read and write nodes from the service discovery center and obtains the underlying metadata information through the metadata service.
+Mishards obtains the addresses of Milvus read and write nodes from the service discovery center and obtains the underlying Metadata information through the Metadata service.
 Its routing strategy is to consume these materials.
 As shown in the figure, there are 10 data segments (s1, s2, s3, …, s10).
 We select a consistent hash routing strategy based on the name of data segments (`FileNameHashRingBased`).
 Mishards routes requests about s1, s4, s6, and s9 to the **Milvus 1** node, routes requests about s2, s3, and s5  to the **Milvus 2** node, and routes requests about s7, s8, and s10 to the **Milvus 3** node.

 Mishards defines APIs related to routing strategies and provides relevant extensions.
-You can mimic the default consistent hash routing extension to customize your routes according to the characteristics of your business.
+You can customize your routes according to your business scenario and based on the default consistent hash routing extension.

 ![router](https://milvus.io/static/84435d8783b7f4454b3667544ba2a4cf/302a4/image_08.png)